thelmuth/program-synthesis-benchmark-datasets/README.md

 - For each run, use a different, randomly-sampled set of `random` cases in the training set.
 - Use a larger set of `random` cases as an unseen test set.

-We have provided typical sizes of training and test sets in each problems README.md.
+We have provided typical sizes of training and test sets in each problem's README.md.

 ## Dataset format